jlant/waterpy/README.rst

 Documentation
 -------------

-Code documentation is located in the `data` directory.
+An initial website of documentation is located in the `docs` directory.

 Tests